brgillis/SHE_Validation/doc/prog_psf_res_star_pos.rst

      - If set to "True", Python code will be profiled, and the resulting profiling data will be output to a file in the directory specified with ``--logdir``.
      - Profiling will not be enabled
    * - SHE_Validation_snr_bin_limits
-     - List of quoted, space-separated values listing the bin limits for when binning by signal-to-noise ratio.
+     - Either: 1.
+List of quoted, space-separated values listing the bin limits for when binning by signal-to-noise ratio.
+Or 2. "auto-<N>" where <N> is the number of quantiles (of equal data volume) to automatically divide the data into.
      - Will use default bin limits, as listed above in the `Options`_ section above.

 See `Bin Definitions <bin_definitions>`_ for the spefic definitions of values used for binning.